Moffein/RiskyMod/Wiki/Items/T1 Common.md

 - Power Elixir
 	- New Effect: Gain 50% health as barrier when falling below 50% health.
 Recharges every stage.

+	*This is in a weird spot now that Unstable Transmitter is a thing.
+Honestly just disable this item.*

 ## Buffs